How to Prepare a Canvas for Painting Step by Step

 Do you stretch your own canvas?

-6. Using a 1”-2” household brush, lay the acrylic gesso on the canvas with horizontal strokes, evenly spreading the gesso from left to right and back.
+Using a 1” or 2” brush, lay the gesso on the canvas with horizontal strokes, evenly spreading the gesso from left to right and back.

-Depending of the tooth you want and how detailed your work will be, you can sand the first layer lightly and then brush another layer on.
+Depending on the tooth you want and how detailed your work will be, you can sand the first layer lightly and then brush another layer on.

 How to Apply Gesso to the Canvas Using Your Hands- By Sandra Scheetz Wise